 Main article: Music in Russia in the XVIII century

-Ivan Evstafievich Khandoshkin is the founder of Russian violin performance.
-The talented musician is self-taught.
+Ivan Evstafievich Khandoshkin is a great composer of the 18th century, the founder of Russian violin performance.

-Handoshkin was one of the first to use and brilliantly process Russian peasant and urban folk songs in his works for violin and other instruments.
-He gained fame as a collector of folk songs.
-Handoshkin's name was popular in Russia.
-A talented composer, with a pronounced national talent base, the creator of Russian violin literature and one of the founders of the Russian violin style, a brilliant violinist who masterfully owned the guitar and balalaika, conductor and teacher - this is the versatile range of activities of this wonderful artist.
+Handoshkin was one of the first to use and brilliantly process Russian peasant and urban folk songs in his works.
+A talented composer, with a pronounced national talent, the creator of Russian violin literature, a brilliant violinist, conductor and teacher - this is the versatile range of activities of this wonderful artist.

 The creative nature of Ivan Handoshkin was very close to the contrast of affects and the tragedy of the Storm und Drang movement.
 This was most pronounced in the Sonata in G minor for solo violin and in some Russian songs with variations.